91ahmed/DbtoExcel/README.md

 ```

 `execute()`
-This is the last method you shoulf invoke to execute the script, the method will convert the data and download the excel file.
+This is the last method you should invoke to execute the script, the method will convert the data and download the excel file.